poiyomi/PoiyomiDocs/docs/shading/matcap.md

 ### Gradient

 Allows you to configure a radial gradient to be used as your matcap texture.
 Click the rectangle to the right of the Matcap texture slot to open the gradient editor.

-This functionality replaces the previously seen iridescence module.
+This functionality replaces the previously seen Iridescence module.

 ## Color